Skip to main content

 Result

-Integration risk was reduced, technical ownership became clearer, and the system moved toward a more commissionable and field-ready execution path.
-The result was a stronger path to reliable startup and real-world operation.
+Integration risk fell, technical ownership became clearer, and the system moved toward a more commissionable execution path.

 Residential Glasshouse Feasibility